Discover Florida’s Epic Space Coast

 The Andretti Thrill Park had prizes that can be purchased with arcade game tickets.
 An onsite restaurant served basic concessions and the pizza looked good.
 Parking and thrills were free.

 A hidden gem in Melbourne is the Eau Gallie Arts District (EGAD).
 This area is located between two busy state roads, right before crossing the bridge that takes you to A1A.
 I had no idea that it was even there.
 This art district is comprised of antique stores, art galleries, a ballet studio, coffee, beer, and food, as well as a few surprises.
 Their mantra is to eat, drink, and buy local.

-On the first Friday of the month, come out to EGAD for free fun and live music as local vendors stay open from 5:30-8:30 PM to host this event.
+On the first Friday of the month, come out to EGAD for free fun and live music as local vendors stay open of the evening to host this event.
 Pets are welcome.
 EGAD is also a Florida Main Street community.

 Delicious Dining in Melbourne

 For lunch, Peyton and I visited Squid Lips Overwater Grill, a fun, beachy-themed restaurant on the Intracoastal Waterway.
 The restaurant is casual and has both indoor and outdoor seating, including a sandy beach option with brightly colored tables.

 For lunch, Peyton and I opted for Queso Cheese Dip as an appetizer, Teriyaki Garlic Boneless Wings, and Rustic Chicken, Shrimp, and Sausage Jambalaya.
 All of our food was enjoyable and the servings plentiful.
 We even had enough to bring home for dinner.

 The Space Coast: A Family Destination

 Florida’s Space Coast was a blast and we will definitely be back in the future.
 The beaches are less crowded than more touristy areas of Florida and the prices are affordable for family visits.